Lafeng/deblocus/README.md

 ## Introduction

 deblocus is a tunneling software that allows secure TCP connection through the server by acting as a SOCKS5/HTTP proxy server on the client side.
-The deblocus server shall not be shared with someone you don't trust.
+The deblocus server shall not be shared with anyone you don't trust.

 ![deblocus-introduction.png](https://i.imgur.com/FP5A7hE.png)

 ## Features

 1. Traffic encrypted with dynamic session key
-2. TCP multiplexing inside tunnel
+2. Client–server model with special protocol
 3. Tunnel's communication was provided with mildly obfuscated traffic based on special protocol
-4. Fast-Open over application layer (response nearly 1-RTT)
+4. TCP multiplexing inside tunnel and Fast-Open over application layer (response nearly 1-RTT)
 5. Filtering traffic to IPs in specified country with GeoLite2 data
 6. Use high-performance encryption implementation